 2. patient participation in drug development (PPI)

 PPI stands for "Patient and Public Involvement," which means that medical care and research are promoted by incorporating the opinions of patients and citizens.
 In the development of pharmaceuticals, pharmaceutical companies and experts such as physicians have been discussing and evaluating drug candidates and preparing clinical trial plans.
-Recently, it has become important for patients not only to participate in clinical trials, but also to share their opinions based on their own experiences in creating a clinical trial plan, thereby creating a clinical trial together.
+Recently, it has become important for patients to not only participate in clinical trials, but also to share their opinions based on their own experiences in creating the clinical trial plan, thereby creating the clinical trial together.

-Efforts for patient involvement in drug development at pharmaceutical companies 4.
+3) Efforts for patient involvement in pharmaceutical companies 4) Government agencies (PMDA)

 One of the reasons why patient participation in drug development (clinical trials) has not progressed is that pharmaceutical companies do not know how to communicate with patients.
-Therefore, the Pharmaceutical Manufacturers Association of Japan (PMAJ) has compiled a guidebook on how pharmaceutical companies can communicate with patients, based on the opinions of patient groups.
+In response, JPMA has compiled a guidebook on how pharmaceutical companies can communicate with patients, based on the opinions of patient groups.
 In addition, we were able to revise a pamphlet on clinical trials for patients, "'Drugs' and 'Clinical Trials'", for the first time in 14 years, in cooperation with patient groups.

 4. initiatives for patient involvement at administrative agencies (PMDA) 5.

-The government agency primarily responsible for the review of pharmaceutical products (Pharmaceuticals and Medical Devices Agency, PMDA) is also promoting patient involvement: a working group to study patient involvement was established in 2019, and guidance announcing patient involvement was published on September 7, 2021.
+The government agency primarily responsible for the review of pharmaceuticals (Pharmaceuticals and Medical Devices Agency, PMDA) is also promoting patient involvement: a working group to examine patient involvement was established in 2019, and guidance announcing patient involvement was published on September 7, 2021.

 Expected effects of patient involvement